Caramdir/ml-notes/Supervised learning/Classification/logistic regression.md

 The hyperplane $\theta^Tx = 0$ is called the *decision boundary*.
 Similar to [[polynomial regression]], we can add powers and other functions in the features to obtain more complex decision boundaries.

-Using squarred-error as cost function gives a non-convex optimization problem.
+Using squared-error as cost function gives a non-convex optimization problem.
 One uses the following cost function instead:
 $$
 	J(\theta) =
 	\frac1m \sum_{i=1}^m \operatorname{Cost}\bigl(h_\theta(x^{(i)}),\, y^{(i)}\bigr),